552020/getem/README.md

 - **Prerequisites**

-To setup a dev environemnt for Calimero and ICP follow this tutorial: https://calimero-network.github.io/tutorials/awesome-projects/building-with-icp
+Use our **Makefile** to automate the setup process, with adapted and ad-hoc scripts, but it could not work on your machine! :-) For easy of use start make in a tmux session.

-We crated also our **Makefile** to automate the setup process, with adapted and ad-hoc scripts, but it could not work on your machine! :-) Reach out if you find any difficulties.
-For easy of use start make in a tmux session.
+You can also use the official docs to setup a dev environemnt for Calimero and ICP following this tutorial: https://calimero-network.github.io/tutorials/awesome-projects/building-with-icp

 ## The current Getem and our vision for the future: